🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 Thinner, more rounds, more capacity.

-Cell Tech uh P32 is a smaller gun.
+Caltech P32 is a smaller gun.

-Just to, you know, the different kind of purses that you can get that actually have places specifically built for guns.
+You know, the different kind of purses that you can get that actually have places specifically built for guns.

-Like they're they're actually pretty pretty awesome.
+Like, they're actually pretty awesome.

 Pretty incredible.

-Like I I think it's fine to let people know, like, don't screw with me.
+Like, I think it's fine to let people know, like, don't screw with me.

-Overanalyze it too.
+Overanalyze it, too.

-Like sometimes I think I'm printing and I think maybe she's concerned about it.
+I think maybe she's concerned about that.

 People are surprised they have a gun.

-She might be concerned about going places that are considered a gun free zone.
+She might be concerned about going places that are considered a gun-free zone.

-Yeah, I could see like maybe you know, a mall or a grocery stores with kids or going to church with the kids or picking her kids up from school, maybe, or or like school functions, little league games, stuff like that that might be considered gunfree zone.
+Like maybe, you know, a mall or a grocery store with kids or going to church with her kids or picking her kids up from school, maybe, or like school functions, little league games, stuff like that that might be considered gun-free zones.

 She's worried about people seeing it and then getting in trouble for that.